 It was the obligation of theCamerarius (papal chamberlain), the head of theCamera Apostolica, to formally establish the death of the pope.[4]
-Gradually, this led to the theory that the Camerarius, as the chief of theRoman Curia, should conduct normal business even after the death of the pope, and also conduct the burial and the preparation for the new election.
+Gradually this led to the theory that the Camerarius as the chief of theRoman Curia should continue to conduct normal business upon the death of the pope and was tasked with the deceased pope’s burial as well as the preparation for the new election.
 This process was evident during the tenure of CamerariusBoso Breakspeare, nephew of Pope Adrian IV, who served as chamberlain during the late 12th century.[5]
-During the longsede vacante of 1268 to 1271, the importance of the Camerarius was so clear that the Cardinals prepared to elect a new one if he died.[5]
+During thesede vacante of 1268 to 1271, the importance of the Camerarius was so clear that the cardinals prepared to elect a new one if he died.[5]

 The papacy was most recentlysede vacante from 21 April[6][7] to 8 May 2025 following the death ofPope Francis.[8]